dguerri/random-tech-stuff/_posts/2024-08-13-cvss-vectors-with-embeddings-and-random-forests.md

 To summarise, "just" looking at the CVE description we are able to predict

-- the attack vector, attack complexity, need of user interaction, scope with an accuracy of over 90%
+- the attack vector, attack complexity, need for user interaction, scope with an accuracy of over 90%
 - the impacts with an accuracy of over 83%
 - the need of privileges with an accuracy of 75%